 The key to designing a great workstation is flexibility.
 There is a need for new workstations in our homes and in 2021 wall-mounted tables and desks or those that can be tucked away when not in use are being preferred by homeowners.
 This type of furniture keeps spaces clutter-free and organised.
 As more people remain indoors they will continue to crave personal spaces and that is why nooks are going to get more importance.

 Although many of us hope for life to go back to a pre-COVID era where we could meet freely in person, some changes brought about by the pandemic are here to stay.
 These include the interior design trends we have discussed here.
 As designers look to serve their clients and make their vision a reality what will result is an elevated experience in interior design.
 In this journey, Design Cafe will continue to be there for its customers to provide matchless design options.

-If you liked reading about Interior design trends 2021, also read more about new kitchen style trends.
+If you liked reading about Interior design trends 2021, also read more about kitchen design trends 2022.

 Now that you know how the interior design trends 2022 are different from the interior design trends 2021.